wgetsnaps/state.gov--socialmedia/README.md

-# Snapshot of CA Dept. of Education SAT, ACT, AP Test Results Page
+# Snapshot of U.S. State Department Social Media Directory

 See the mirror at: http://wgetsnaps.github.io/state.gov--socialmedia